ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 - **Dialogues** come right below Parentheticals.
 - And there are many more.
 But they are easy to remember.

 Files are saved as .fountain'.
 There is a vim' plugin , that highlights the .fountain' tags..
 This means you can write a complete screenplay without having to worry about the format future production will use.

-# Pandoc
+# Fomats conversion (Pandoc )
 While .md' is a great way to publish online, many times we need to send offline copies.
 That is where [Pandoc](http://pandoc.org/index.html) comes in.
 A swiss-army knife for format conversion.
 Pandoc is open source, it can convert almost into any possible format.
 Most notable are Adobe pdf and Microsoft Word for writers.
 We need latex-engine installed for Pandoc to be able to convert to .pdf'.
 If you don't want to install latex, you can always convert to Open or Microsoft Office and then push a .pdf export.
 The syntax is very simple
 	Pandoc file_name -o file_name.pdf